 - 1. Failure to meet his/her financial responsibility to HTI in a timely manner. - 2.
 Failure to adhere to HTI's rules, regulations, policies and code of conduct. - 3.
-Failure to attend 90% of scheduled hours of PCT, MA, & MBSP program, where C.N.A and DMS require 100% attendance. - 4.
+Failure to attend 90% of scheduled hours of PCT, MA, & MBSP program, where C.N.A and DMS require 100% attendance.
+Dental Radiology Course is required 100% attendance per standards by the NEW JERSEY RADIOLOGIC TECHNOLOGY BOARD OF EXAMINERS (BOARD). - 4.
 Failure to maintain the minimum GPA of 2.0 (70%) in PCT, MA, & MBSP program, where minimum GPA for C.N.A is 75%.
-GPA for DMS is 80% at the mid-way of each course and at the end of each course. - 5.
+GPA for DMS is 80% at the mid-way of each course and at the end of each course.
+The minimum GPA for Dental Radiology course is 75%. - 5.
 Failure to achieve passing grades prior to the end of a Financial Aid Warning or probationary period. - 6.
 Providing false information to a school representative in connection with enrollment and/or attendance at HTI. - 7.
 Intentionally damaging school property or equipment. - 8.
 Fighting or inciting violence on school property/Excessive abuse of profanity - 9.
 Receiving an unsatisfactory evaluation on weekly time sheets, from the clinical site. - 10.
 Providing false information to the New Jersey Department of Health and Senior Services with respect to the Criminal Background Investigation will be grounds for immediate termination from the CNA program.
 However, the student will remain responsible for payment of tuition. - 11.
 Failure to achieve passing satisfactory grade (evaluation) upon completion the externship clinical rotation. - 12.
 Dismissed by externship site for second time due to poor SAP, violation of code of conduct or clinical site code of conduct. - 13.
 HTI Hybrid Program Conduct Code Each Student will complete his/her own assignment and not plagiarize when submitting written answers or assignments.
 Students will NOT share their username and password information to the Learning Management System.
 If a student is found violating any of this Hybrid Program Conduct Code, he/she may be terminated from the course immediately and fail the course.